 - While the sirloin tip roast is smoking, you can prepare the rosemary cream sauce.

-- Place a saucepan over medium heat and melt the butter into the olive oil.1 Tbsp Salted Butter, 1 tsp Olive Oil
+- Place a saucepan over medium heat and melt the butter into the olive oil.1 tablespoon Salted Butter, 1 teaspoon Olive Oil

 - Add the shallot and stir and cook for about 3-4 minutes until soft.
 Stir in the wine for about 1 minute and then the beef stock and the sprig of rosemary.1 Shallot, ¼ cup Beef Stock or Broth, ¼ cup Dry White Wine, 1 sprig Fresh Rosemary

 - Simmer for about 10 minutes until or until the liquid has reduced by a quarter to half.
 Remove from heat or turn to very low and set aside until serving time.